Tralee Ship Canal: History

-The Tralee Ship Canal was built to accommodate larger ships sailing into Tralee as the quay in Blennerville was becoming unpractical to use due to silting, while merchants in Tralee were not satisfied with its facilities at the start of the 19th century.
-The House of Commons authorised an Act of Parliament in June 1829 for the canal with work beginning in 1832.
-Issues with funding meant that the canal was not completed until 1846 when it was opened to ships.
+The Tralee Ship Canal was built to accommodate larger ships sailing into Tralee since the existing quay in Blennerville was becoming unpractical to use due to silting.
+Merchants in Tralee were not satisfied with its facilities and petitioned the House of Commons to authorise an act of Parliament in June 1829 for the construction of a canal.
+Work on the canal began in 1832 but issues with funding meant the canal was not completed until 1846 when it was finally opened to ships.
 The canal was 2 mi in length with a new canal basin built in Tralee, lock gates and a wooden swing bridge constructed in Blennerville.
 Large ships of up to 300 tonnes could navigate the canal but not long after the canal opened it too began to suffer from silting.
 By the 1880s Fenit harbour was built which was a deep water harbour and did not suffer from silting.
-A railway was constructed soon afterwards between Fenit and Tralee carrying cargo and freight from ships moored there.
-Due to silting the canal fell into disuse and neglect, and was closed in 1951.
+Soon afterwards a railway was constructed between Fenit and Tralee which allowed for the transport of cargo and freight from ships moored there.
+Due to continued silting of the canal and the increased use of Fenit the canal fell into disuse and was subsequently closed in 1951.